 Dressed in his yellow military jacket and the red-striped white trousers he wore at the legendary Wembley concert in 1986, the statue of Freddie Mercury stands proudly facing Lake Leman with his fist raised in the air.
 His other hand holds his iconic microphone stand.

-Guided tours have been offered since 2020, the Freddie Tour as well as the Freddie Tour (Extended) take you back to the years when Freddie Mercury stayed in Montreux.
+Guided tours have been offered since 2020, Freddie Tours take you back to the years when Freddie Mercury stayed in Montreux.
 You will learn more about the relationship that the Queen singer had with the city of Montreux.

 Countless fans and admirers of the singer of the band Queen gather from all over the world in Montreux to honour the memory of their idol and to meditate in front of this monument, paying various forms of homage there daily.